- Best in class antivirus

 Data Collection Scandal

-In the spirit of full disclosure, we have to mention that in 2019, Avast was part of a data collection scandal that tarnished its otherwise stellar reputation.
+The sole purpose of purchasing an antivirus is to keep you and your data safe from harm.
+In the spirit of full disclosure, we have to mention that in 2019, the Avast scandal shook the world.
+It was part of a data collection project that tarnished its otherwise stellar reputation.

 In December of that year, reports surfaced about Avast using its browser extensions to collect a suspicious amount of user data, including sites visited, user location, search history, and social media identities.
 An Avast subsidiary, Jumpshot, reportedly sold this data to companies like Home Depot, Google, and Microsoft.